 These mooncakes may go bad if not kept properly.
 If you spot molds on the mooncakes, it is best to discard them.
 Their shelf life can be extended for up to 2 weeks if kept in a dry airtight container.
 Storing them in this manner is very important to keep the snowskin soft.

-Snowskin mooncakes can be frozen for up to a month too!
-However, freeze them individually or they will stick together when frozen.
+Snowskin mooncakes can be frozen for up to a month too.
+However, freeze them individually or they will stick together.
 Once they are firm, transfer them into freezer bags or an airtight container.